vmware-automation/solutions/vfabric-tc-server/README.md

     values, add the Property Name as shown below as individual properties in your service definition in the ApplicationDirector Catalog.
-The value specified after the Property name is the Type to use for the property (i.e. String, Content, Array etc) There are two types of properties for this script: Required and Optional.
-Both are listed below.
+The value specified after the Property name is the Type to use for the property (i.e. String, Content, Array etc)

     **Required Properties**
     These are the properties you must add in order for this sample script to work.
 The property